 Today, 4GB of VRAM is more than enough for 1080p gaming.
-However, if planning on gaming in QHD and UHD resolutions any time soon, going with 8GB is the safer bet.
+However, if you’re planning on gaming in QHD and UHD resolutions any time soon, going with 8GB is the safer bet.

 VRAM, or video RAM, is one of the more standout specifications of a graphics card.
 But just like clock speeds, CUDA core/Stream processor counts, and other common spec sheet entries, you just can’t help but ask yourself: “what does it actually do and how much of it do I need?”